-[ Several times Dr. Pry recommends “States should harden their electric grids against nuclear EMP attack because there is a clear and present danger, because protecting against nuclear EMP will mitigate all lesser threats, and because both the federal government in Washington and the electric power industry have failed to protect the people from the existential peril that is an EMP catastrophe.
+[ Several times Dr. Pry recommends that “States should harden their electric grids against nuclear EMP attack because there is a clear and present danger, protecting against nuclear EMP will mitigate all lesser threats, and both the federal government in Washington and the electric power industry have failed to protect the people from the existential peril of an EMP catastrophe.
 The bottom line is that the people and the States cannot trust NERC and U.S. FERC to protect the national electric grid from natural EMP.
 They probably cannot trust NERC and the U.S. FERC to protect the grid from anything.
 States should protect their own electric grids, and their people who depend upon the grid for survival, from the worst threat–nuclear EMP attack–so they will be ready for everything.”

 I have cut, shortened, and rearranged the order of the 30 page original document.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation, 2015, Springer]

 Testimony of Dr. Peter Vincent Pry at the U.S. House of Representatives Serial No. 114-42 on May 13, 2015.
 The EMP Threat: the state of preparedness against the threat of an electromagnetic pulse (EMP) event.
 House of Representatives.
 94 pages.

 “The EMP Commission estimates that a nationwide blackout lasting one year could kill up to 9 of 10 Americans through starvation, disease, and societal collapse”